himansh107/nitjsr_pll_130nm/README.md

-# 130nm clock multiplier PLL
+# 130nm On chip clock multiplier PLL

 An on-chip clock mulitplier PLL designed using open source tools and sky130nm pdk